terryaney/Documentation.Camelot/KatApp.Vue.md

 `calc-engine` | Element; If one or more CalcEngines are used in Kaml View, specify each one via a `calc-engine` element.
 `key` | Attribute; When more than one CalcEngine is provided (or if you need to access [Manual Results](#manualResults)), a CalcEngine is referenced by this key; usually via a `ce` property passed into a Vue directive.
 `name` | Attribute; The name of the CalcEngine.
-`input-tab` | Attribute; The name of the tab where KatApp framework should inject inputs.
+`input&#x2011;tab` | Attribute; The name of the tab where KatApp framework should inject inputs.
 Default is `RBLInput`.
-`result-tabs` | Attribute; Comma delimitted list of result tabs to process during RBLe Calculation.
+`result&#x2011;tabs` | Attribute; Comma delimitted list of result tabs to process during RBLe Calculation.
 When more than one result tab is provided, the tab is referenced by name; usually via a `tab` property passed into a Vue directive.
 Default is `RBLResult`.
-`configure-ui` | Attribute; Whether or not this CalcEngine should run during the Kaml View's original [Configure UI Calculation](#IKatApp.configureUICalculation).
+`configure&#x2011;ui` | Attribute; Whether or not this CalcEngine should run during the Kaml View's original [Configure UI Calculation](#IKatApp.configureUICalculation).
 Default is `true`.
 `precalcs` | Attribute; Comma delimitted list of CalcEngines, i.e. `CalcEngine1,CalcEngineN` to use in a a [Precalc Pipeline](#Precalc Pipelines) for the current CalcEngine. .
 By default, if only a CalcEngine name is provided, the input and the result tab with the *same* name as the tabs configured on the primary CalcEngine will be used.
 To use different tabs, each PreCalc CalcEngine 'entity' becomes `CalcEngine|InputTab|ResultTab`.

 # Kaml View Specifications